mandarons/icloud-docker/README.md

   destination: "photos"
   remove_obsolete: false
   sync_interval: 500
   all_albums: false # Optional, default false.
 If true preserve album structure.
-If same photo is in multpile albums creates duplicates on filesystem
+If same photo is in multiple albums creates duplicates on filesystem
   folder_format: "%Y/%m" # optional, if set put photos in subfolders according to format.
 Format cheatsheet - https://strftime.org
   filters:
     # List of libraries to download.
 If omitted (default), photos from all libraries (own and shared) are downloaded.
 If included, photos only